NetApp-openstack-dev/openstack-docs/source/manila/section_manila-examples.rst

 ---------------

-This section provides an example Manila configuration file (``manila.conf``) that contains one backend - for clustered Data ONTAP without share server management.
+This section provides an example Manila configuration file (``manila.conf``) that contains three backends - for clustered Data ONTAP.
+Two without share server management.
+One with share server management.

 ::